kdbanman/macros/doc/gameroom.md

 - enforces full determinism of engine
     - gamestate hash divergence halts game progress
 - enforces 2 game engine stages, setup and run
-    - multi stage setup pipelines are the responsibility of the submitting app
+    - multi stage setup pipelines are child states of setup
 - enforces engine mutation by single command packet composed of all client commands
     - view/controller is a command sender
     - engine is a command receiver